 The defeat of the French women’s team in the football world cup.

 Hugues Lantuit started his studies in France and Canada before completing a Ph.D. in geosciences at the University of Potsdam in Germany.
-He is now leader of the Arctic coastal erosion research group at the Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (AWI) and professor for geomorphology of polar coasts at the University of Potsdam.
+Subsequently, he successfully applied for funding through the Helmholtz Young Investigator Groups program and is now leader of the Arctic coastal erosion research group at the Alfred Wegener Institute Helmholtz Centre for Polar and Marine Research (AWI) and professor for geomorphology of polar coasts at the University of Potsdam.
 He has led many expeditions to the Artic, and has coordinated several large-scale projects related to permafrost thaw and the vulnerability of the Arctic coast.
 He is a keen mentor of early career scientists and is co-founder of two large networks that bring together a total of more than 5000 young researchers in the polar science community.

 At Helmholtz Horizons 2019 Hugues Lantuit will present his innovative research and bold visions.
 This year’s overarching theme is ‘Climate Change – From Knowledge to Action’.